Preventative HVAC maintenance checklist: 16 things you should do now

 Prolong Equipment Lifespan: HVAC systems are expensive investments that require regular maintenance to ensure longevity.
 When HVAC units run under poor conditions or without regular maintenance, they tend to break down more often due to increased wear and tear resulting from neglect.
 Regular cleaning removes dirt, debris, and build-up from all parts of the system, including coils, condensers, and evaporators, which in turn avoids overworking motors, compressors, and other components.

-Health Benefits: Unclean HVAC systems can lead to health issues such as allergies, asthma, and respiratory infections caused by dust, allergens, and pollutants circulating through the property.
+Health Benefits: Unclean HVAC systems can lead to health issues such as allergies, asthma, and respiratory infections.
+This is why the EPA has long-standing guidance on indoor air quality (IAQ) management, which recognizes the role of HVAC systems in circulating dust, allergens, and pollutants through a property.
 Regular maintenance helps prevent the buildup of these harmful substances.
 The result is healthy indoor environment for your tenants that also limits potential complaints or even legal disputes.

 Cost-effective: Preventative maintenance involves detecting minor issues before they escalate into substantial problems, which may require significant repairs or replacing the entire system.
 With a service contract, your maintenance costs become predictable, and you can budget accordingly so there’s no surprises or tough conversations with owners.